Breath-holding in babies and children

 - are not epileptic seizures

-Your child is not doing it on purpose and cannot control what happens when they have a breath-holding episode.
+Your child is not holding their breath on purpose and cannot control what happens when they have a breath-holding episode.

 What to do when a child has a breath-holding episode